 How to Serve Them

-Arepas are best served fresh, as in right away.
+Arepas are best served fresh and hot from the pan, as in right away.

 I cannot recommend storing any leftover cooked arepas.
 While I've certainly tried, reheated arepas never have the same taste as fresh.